rgayler/vecsymr/README.md

 The goal of {vecsymr} is to implement Vector Symbolic Architecture (VSA) primitives to support experimentation.
-It is intended to be a simple VSA implementation (the VSA equivalent of the geneticist’s fruit fly) to providse a convenient base for experimentation.
+It is intended to be a simple VSA implementation (the VSA equivalent of the geneticist’s fruit fly) to provide a convenient base for experimentation.
 The design choices are [my](https://www.rossgayler.com) personal preferences to support my research.
 The initial emphasis is on functionality and flexibility with no specific concern for performance.